-When you really think about what has the greatest value to you, it’s likely that time is way up there on the list.
+When you think about what has the greatest value to you, it’s likely that time is way up there on the list.
 Or, you may say you value life most, but isn’t it the same thing?
 After all, life is time, right?
-Life is just moments here on earth…one moment followed by another and another eventually creates a lifetime.
-So if you respect life, shouldn’t you respect every moment of time?
+Life is just moments here on earth; one moment followed by another and another eventually creates a lifetime.
+So, if you respect life, shouldn’t you respect every moment of time, both yours and others’?
 If you value time, does the way you spend it reflect this?

 How many hours in a week do you spend wondering why that person to whom you sent a proposal hasn’t returned your call or worrying about things that haven’t even happened yet?